 2. Integrate social media with your existing marketing efforts.
 Do you run advertisements in local newspapers?
 Perhaps you distribute a quarterly direct mail piece.
 Do you distribute a regular newsletter?
 If so, it makes sense to add your social media information to these marketing pieces.
 Honestly, it shouldn’t take a lot of effort to add your Facebook fan page URL or Twitter handle to a print ad, for instance.
 Also, be sure to include links to your social media sites on your website and your email signature.

 3. Connect offline efforts with social media.
 Another key is to promote social media when you network, and to have ways to promote your social media sites to customers who visit your store or office.
 I like to use what I call, “social media cards,” which include all of my social sites.
-You can display these cards at your store or office, hand them out at networking events, and distribute them at trade shows, conventions, or speaking engagements.
+You can display these cards at your store or office, hand them out at networking events, and distribute them at trade shows, exhibitions, conventions, or speaking engagements.
 I’ve made mine a little bigger than a standard business card so that they stand out from the pile everyone has after a networking event.
 Social media cards are certainly not the only way to promote your social media sites offline, but they have been very effective for me.

 My event décor client places social media cards in attendee bags at all of the bridal shows she attends.
 Many of the gals unload their bags when they get home (looking for goodies, of course) and stumble upon the card.
 For this client, we decided to push just one or two channels that we thought would resonate with brides.
 This past fall, the card read, “Need wedding ideas!?
 Check out our Pinterest boards” followed by the URL for the Pinterest channel.